 We are a vital faith community and Affirming congregation within The United Church of Canada.
 We believe “God’s love is for everyone.”
 We celebrate diversity, inclusivity and abundant life, informed by Jesus’s teaching and The Bible.
 We are committed to spiritual development, social justice and artistic expression.
 We welcome all and strive to build healthy, nurturing relationships with each other.
 We seek to build community locally and globally.
 We are located at The Spire in downtown Kingston, Ontario, Canada.

-In June, we are blessed to have a series of guests lead worship.
+At SSUC during the summer, we are blessed to have a series of guests lead worship, exploring the theme “Social Justice – Theology in Action.
 Our worship leaders are:

 Please contact us with comments or general questions about SSUC, the website, getting on the mailing list, etc via Email: firstname.lastname@example.org

 Updated 2021 08 02